 Making a good impression on others immediately is crucial in business because research shows that others size you up within seconds of meeting you – and good relationships are vital.

-Despite the overwhelming focus on social media and digital technology around us these days, the most important interactions in public relations still take place in person, face-to-face.
+Despite the overwhelming focus on social media and digital technology around us these days, the most important interactions in business still take place in person, face-to-face.
 Everything else is just a substitute.
 Social commentator and observer Gretchen Rubin offers valuable suggestions on how to make a good first impression when you meet someone, especially when they are important to you:

 - Smile and lean toward others as they talk.

 - At least at the start, focus on positive comments, not criticisms or complaints.

 - Look them in the eye more than you look away.
 And don’t keep looking away as though you are looking for someone better to talk to.